 2. Leaf Printing

 This is similar to potato printing, but using leaves.
 Find leaves of all different shapes and sizes.
-Simply give your child the instructions, and teach them how to dip the leaves, but then leave the rest up to them.
+Simply give your children the instructions, and teach them how to dip the leaves, but then leave the rest up to them.

 3. Nature Pictures

 Collect grass, leaves, rocks, twigs, etc. from outside.
 Then, glue them onto a piece of paper.
-Each thing you find in nature will represent a different shape you can talk about with your child.
+Each thing you find in nature will represent a different shape you can talk about with your kids.

-Use the items of different shapes and sizes to create a picture, whether it be an animal, building, or object.
+Use the collected items of different shapes and sizes to create a picture, whether it be an animal, building, or object.

 4. Shape Collage